Automattic/custom-metadata/readme.txt

 (But really, though, the main benefit of this fact comes into play when you're working with multiple environments, i.e. development/local, qa/staging, production.
 This approach makes it easy to replicate UIs and features without having to worry about database synchronization and other crazy things.)

-For another really well-done, really powerful code-based plugin for managing custom fields, check out [Easy Custom Fields](http://wordpress.org/extend/plugins/easy-custom-fields/).
+For another really well-done, really powerful code-based plugin for managing custom fields, check out [Easy Custom Fields](http://wordpress.org/extend/plugins/easy-custom-fields/) and the [Custom Metaboxes and Fields For WordPress Class](https://github.com/jaredatch/Custom-Metaboxes-and-Fields-for-WordPress).

 = Why isn't the function just `add_metadata_field`?
 Do you really need the stupid `x_`? =